-The BATH ELECTRODES control block contains the BATH PROBE connector, the CURRENT METER, the GAIN SELECT switches, and the I MONITOR output BNC's.
+The BATH ELECTRODES control block contains the BATH PROBE connector, the CURRENT METER, the GAIN SELECT and FILTER SELECT switches, and the I MONITOR output BNC's.

-The current Meter reads the voltage (V_e) of the current electrode when the CLAMP MODE SELECTOR switch is $o\!f\!f$ (see CLAMP section).
+The CURRENT METER reads the voltage (V_e) of the current electrode when the CLAMP MODE SELECTOR switch is off (see CLAMP section).
 A lit LED indicates voltage readings in mV.

 When in clamp mode (CLAMP MODE SELECTOR switch set to slow or fast), the CURRENT METER displays the current (I_m) sensed by the bath electrode.
-A lit LED indicates current readings in μ A.
+A lit LED display on side of the meter indicates current readings in μA .

 Instrument gain is set by the two GAIN SELECT controls.
-Gain is selected by a 7-position GAIN SELECTOR switch, which ranges from 0.1 to 10 in 1-2-5 steps, and a 3-position toggle switch which selects the gain multiplier (x0.1, x1.0) and x10).
+Gain is selected by a 8-position GAIN SELECTOR switch, which ranges from 0.1 to 20 in 1-2-5 steps, and a 3-position toggle switch which selects the gain multiplier (x0.1, x1.0 and x10).
 LED's indicate the gain multiplier selection.
-The combination of these controls allows gain to be set from 0.01 to 100.
+The combination of these controls allows gain to be set from 0.01 to 200.